Physical Examination and Workup

 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.

 Cite this: Lindsay Irwin, Preeya T. Shah, Richard Harold Flowers IV.
-Derm Case Challenge: Rash on Chest, Buttocks and Toenail Changes in a Middle-Aged Man - Medscape - Sep 06, 2022.
+Toenail Changes and Suspected Drug Rash - Medscape - Nov 20, 2023.